TL;DR

 Annual Income and Tax Rates

-- $0 – $18,200: No tax (this is your tax-free amount!)
+- $0 – $18,200: No tax (this is your tax-free threshold!)

-- $18,201 – $45,000: 19% tax on the money you earn over $18,200
+- $18,201 – $45,000: 19% tax on income over $18,200.

-- $45,001 – $120,000: $5,092 plus 32.5% tax on the money you earn over $45,000
+- $45,001 – $120,000: $5,092 plus 32.5% tax on income over $45,000.

-- $120,001 – $180,000: $29,467 plus 37% tax on the money you earn over $120,000
+- $120,001 – $180,000: $29,467 plus 37% tax on income over $120,000.

-- $180,001 and above: $51,667 plus 45% tax on the money you earn over $180,000
+- $180,001 and above: $51,667 plus 45% tax on income over $180,000.

 Essential Steps for Filing Taxes